keboola/developers-docs/extend/docker/tutorial/setup.md

 {: .image-popup}
 ![Oracle VM Virtualbox screenshot](/extend/docker/tutorial/virtualbox.png)

-If you want to map the `C:/Users/JohnDoe/MyData` into a `/home/mydata` folder of the container, write
+If you want to map the `C:/Users/JohnDoe/MyData` into a `/home/mydata` folder of the container, write:

     docker run --volume=/c/Users/JohnDoe/MyData/:/home/mydata/ imageName